 It’s a big jump from Australia to an island in the Baltic Sea.
 During 2017 and 2018 the London-based Australian artist Sam Smith visited the Swedish island of Gotland as part of an artist exchange organised by Western Australia’s International Art Space.
-The resulting 51 minute video, Lithic Choreographies, 2018, will be screened as part of a group exhibition which features 11 artists from Australia and Nordic countries, spaced 3: north by southeast, at the Art Gallery of Western Australia.
+Now showing at the Australian Centre for Photography, the resulting 51 minute video, Lithic Choreographies, 2018, was originally screened as part of a group exhibition which featured 11 artists from Australia and Nordic countries, spaced 3: north by southeast, at the Art Gallery of Western Australia.
 As Rebecca Shanahan discovered, the exchange shifted Smith’s practice into new and productive fields.

 Rebecca Shanahan: Your previous work considered filmic, sculptural and architectural space and time, but Lithic Choreographies is concerned with geological time within a particular landscape, the island of Gotland.
 How did this come about?

 Sam Smith: A central curatorial idea of the residency was to allow the exchange of artists into different landscapes.
 I didn’t want to bring any preconceived ideas about what kind of work I would make, and understood that engagement with the local community and landscape was important.
 I made sure to open myself up to what I found when I arrived.
 There was a residency for research and one for production, with a whole year in between.
 So the first time I was there, I could spend six weeks exploring and meeting as many people as I could and let the ideas come from the place.